juliend2/jdesrosiers-multilingual/README.txt

 * Merge the Language taxonomy meta box with the Corresponding Post meta box in the admin
 * Add an admin settings page for centralizing some configurations

+== Known issues ==

+* When we're in a page that has the same slug as its corresponding page, both posts show up